k4connect/rrule/README.md

 means that unfold will be turned on, and if a DTSTART is found, it will be considered the first recurrence instance, as documented in the RFC.

-`tzid`
+`timezone`
-If given, it must be a string that will be used when no `TZID` property is found in the parsed string.
+If given, it must be a string that will be used when no `TIMZONE` property is found in the parsed string.
 If it is not given, and the property is not found, `'UTC'` will be used by default.